How Alpha Lipoic Acid Helps with Weight Loss: The Complete Guide (2019 Edition)

 These changes usually occur at only higher doses (typically 1,800mg or higher), but can occur at lower levels as well.

-It doesn't meant that these side effects are necessary bad, but instead may represent a purging of various breakdown products stored in adipose tissue.
+It doesn't mean that these side effects are necessarily bad but instead may represent a purging of various breakdown products stored in adipose tissue (18).

 Adding other supplements to boost results